Carin Clonda

-Carin Lydia Clonda (born 1 March 1961) is a former Australian squash player and sports administrator.
+Carin Lydia Clonda (born 1 March 1961) is an Australian former professional squash player and sports administrator.

 Early life

 Clonda was born in the Sydney suburb of Manly, to an Estonian mother and Romanian father.

 Squash playing career

 She was introduced to squash at the age of 13, and began to play competitively, winning the Australian Under-16 title after playing for two years.
 In 1978 she won the New South Wales and Australian Junior Women's Championships in the Under-15, Under-16 and Under-17 age groups.
 In the same year, she was diagnosed with chronic asthma, and took eighteen months off to undergo respiratory treatment, but resumed playing after gaining weight due to the treatment.

 In 1979, she became the de facto under-19 world champion when she won the British Junior Women's Open, there being no higher championship in that age range.

 Sports administration

 From 2005 to 2009, Clonda was the CEO and director of NSW Squash, the organisation which develops, organises and promotes the sport of squash in New South Wales.
 She also managed the organisation's squash facilities at the Thornleigh Squash Centre.

 She has served as a squash administrator and manager for several major sporting events including the 2002 Gay Games in Sydney, and the 2006 Commonwealth Games in Melbourne.

 In 2010, Clonda founded the Australian Squash Group, a non-profit consultancy group, with fellow squash champion David Palmer.